 See Twitter’s API documentation on media best practices for more information.

-Why am I getting an inconsistent number of / not getting 3200 Tweets for a specific user?¶
+Why am I getting an inconsistent number of / not getting 3200 Tweets for a specific user?

 “For very high volume and high traffic accounts, be aware that the Twitter API is highly distributed and eventually consistent.
 We strive to provide current information but like any large scale system, you may see unexpected behaviours at high volumes.”

-Why am I getting no results from
+Why am I getting a

 These parameters can be passed as keyword arguments instead.